MS-Jahan/blog/_posts/2025-10-27-deploying-happy-server-on-coolify.md

 tags: [docker, self-hosting, deployment, mcp]
 class: post-template
 subclass: 'post'
+excerpt: "A comprehensive guide to deploying Happy-Server on Coolify using Docker.
+Learn how to set up the multi-stage build and configure environment variables for self-hosting."
 ---

 Happy-Server is a powerful tool that enhances AI assistants like Claude by enabling to use it on your smartphone.
 If you're looking to self-host it using Coolify, this guide covers the Docker setup you'll need.